 In light of these facts, the Court found that holding that “the summary plan description always prevails over the policy – even where the summary plan description indicates the policy prevails – would only invite further confusion” for plan participants.
 Indeed, none of the cases presented by Fort Dearborn to support their contention that the SPD should always prevail over the Policy squarely addressed the issue presented by Jobe’s disability attorney – Jobe’s right to protection from the disability insurance plan’s attempt to modify the formal policy by adding rights that benefit the plan and injure the participant.

 Jobe’s disability attorney could cite at least three cases where the Court has ruled that clauses granting the administrator discretion in the summary plan description do not overrule a policy when it contains a procedure for amending or altering the plan.
-Fort Dearborn’s policy contained a formal amendment policy, a requirement under ERISA.
+Dearborn National/Dearborn Group’s policy contained a formal amendment policy, a requirement under ERISA.

 The Court recognized that if it were to rule that the SPD had the power to amend the Policy, then disability insurance plans could begin issuing policies that are silent on key provisions and start using their summary plan descriptions to add provisions that are favorable to the Plan.
 In Curtiss-Wright Corp., the Supreme Court concluded that while ERISA’s amendment requirement isn’t a disclosure requirement, it is there to establish formal amendment procedures.
 Otherwise, key terms could be changed by a summary plan description without being held accountable to the level agreed to within the policy.

-The Court of Appeals determined that Fort Dearborn’s decision to deny Jobe long-term disability benefits was reached using the wrong standard of review.
+The Court of Appeals determined that Dearborn National/Dearborn Group’s decision to deny Jobe long-term disability benefits was reached using the wrong standard of review.
 Rather than perform the de novo review itself, the Court of Appeals reversed the District Court decision and sent the case back for review under the de novo standard.
-It will be interesting to see if this results in a reversal of Fort Dearborn’s denial of long-term disability benefits.
+It will be interesting to see if this results in a reversal of Dearborn National/Dearborn Group’s denial of long-term disability benefits.